Streaming premiere for Camila Cabello’s “Cinderella”

-Singer Camila Cabello, here during a performance in 2020, plays in the film musical “Cinderella”.
-Photo: Isabel Infantes / PA Wire / dpa.
-(Source: dpa)
+In the modern version of the fairy tale “Cinderella”, the singer Camila Cabello tries for the first time as an actress.
+Initially, however, the film musical does not make it to the cinema.

 Los Angeles (AP) – Singer Camila Cabello (24, “Havana”) makes her acting debut in a modern version of the fairy tale “Cinderella”.
-But instead of the planned cinema premiere, the “Cinderella” project will now only be available as a streaming offer.
+But instead of the planned cinema premiere, the “Cinderella” project is only now to be available as a streaming offer.

 In addition to Cabello, the film musical also features Idina Menzel, Pierce Brosnan and Minnie Driver.
 Directed by the American Kay Cannon, who wrote the scripts for the “Pitch Perfect” comedies.
 The British presenter and actor James Corden (“Carpool Karaoke”) is on board as a producer.